Ethiopian Restaurants in Seattle, Washington

-Central District - Heart of Seattle's Ethiopian Scene
+Central District & Rainier Valley – Heart of Seattle’s Ethiopian Food Scene

-The Central District is the heart of Seattle's thriving Ethiopian and East African community.
-Cherry Street and MLK Jr. Way are lined with multiple Ethiopian restaurants, making it easy to explore different spots on an "injera-filled quest."
+The Central District is the historic heart of Seattle's Ethiopian and East African community.
+Cherry Street and MLK Jr. Way are lined with Ethiopian restaurants, making it easy to visit multiple spots in one evening.
+Farther south, Rainier Valley also hosts Ethiopian and East African eateries, giving Seattle one of the most concentrated Ethiopian food scenes in the Pacific Northwest.

 Showing 2 of 2 restaurants